The Astrology Podcast

-DG: The topic of my PhD and the book that has subsequently been published based on the PhD was The Daimon in Hellenistic Astrology.
+DG: The topic of my PhD and the book that has subsequently been published based on the PhD was The Daemon in Hellenistic Astrology.
 Origins and Influence was the end of that title.
-And when I say Daimon, I mean what we in English today would know as demon, but I mean it in its Greek sense, d a i m o n.
+And when I say Daemon, I mean what we in English today would know as demon, but I mean it in its Greek sense, d a i m o n.
 And so it does not have the negative connotation that it has in English, but the Greek religious and the Greek philosophical concept.
 And I was interested in that because just in the mechanics of astrology you find some very interesting appearances of that word.
 First in the places, what we call houses today.
-You have two places called good daimon and bad daimon, and you also have as a mirror image to the lot of fortune, you have the lot of daimon.
-So I thought, well, I didn’t know hardly anything about the daimon at that point, but I thought that might be interesting to just sort of research further.
+You have two places called good daemon and bad daemon, and you also have as a mirror image to the lot of fortune, you have the lot of daemon.
+So I thought, well, I didn’t know hardly anything about the daemon at that point, but I thought that might be interesting to just sort of research further.
 Why?
-Why is there a good daimon and a bad daimon place?
-Why is there this lot of daimon?
+Why is there a good daemon and a bad daemon place?
+Why is there this lot of daemon?
 How is it connected to the lot of fortune?
 And I thought there was probably an interesting story behind that.
 And as it turned out, there was.

 CB: Right, like 400 pages of interesting story I think in the end, right?

 DG: Yeah.
 Yes, about that.